SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: Experiments

+Building upon our $KV$ cache reuse and fused dataflow optimizations, we analyzed the impact of our token-level memory mapping scheme and the corresponding $KV$ invariance buffer on effective HBM bandwidth. \revC{To quantify the bandwidth lost incurred by algorithmic sparsity and demonstrate the effectiveness of our proposed hardware optimizations, we define four progressive ablation settings:}

-To reclaim this lost throughput, we implemented a token-level memory mapping scheme that restores spatial locality by pinning $KV$ entries to specific ports, ensuring $KV$ accesses for each token are served through long, contiguous burst reads.
-While this mapping introduces minor inter-channel contention during concurrent reads, it successfully lifts the peak performance back to 360.2 GB/s.
-We further introduce our KV invariance buffer in \emph{SkipOPU} case, which proactively caches reused entries in on-chip URAM during the attention phase of previous layers.
-By serving repeated values directly from high-speed URAM, we reduce not only redundant HBM read but also the penalties associated with cross-layer channel interference.
-Even the buffer cannot eliminate the cross-layer KV reads in the case of non-consecutive self-attention, which limit physical HBM utilization to $83.1\%$, the synergy between the on-chip buffer and the HBM interface enables an aggregate effective bandwidth of 467.8 GB/s, effectively surpassing the physical ceiling of the HBM2 interface through architectural data reuse.
+\revC{ \begin{itemize} \item \textit{Dense (Baseline):} Follows the original Llama-2 computation graph, where every token is processed equivalently and no sparsity is applied. \item \textit{Sparse + Int.:} Introduces dynamic layer skipping and $KV$ reuse during computation, while retaining a conventional interleaved memory mapping scheme where the $KV$ entries of individual tokens are interleaved across multiple HBM channels. \item \textit{Sparse + Token:} Utilizes token-wise memory mapping to allocate the fragmented active $KV$ cache under the $KV$ reuse strategy. \item \textit{SkipOPU (Full System):} Further instantiates the $KV$ invariance buffer on-chip to sustain $KV$ entries that will be reused across adjacent layers. \end{itemize} } Our baseline evaluation focuses on the \textit{Dense} case.
+In this state, the naturally contiguous memory footprint allows the HBM controller to maintain highly efficient, long-burst transactions, achieving an effective bandwidth of 408.7 GB/s (88.7\% of peak).
+As we move toward the more memory-efficient \textit{Sparse + Int.} scenario utilizing $KV$ reuse, the total data volume is reduced by approximately $25\%$, which significantly lowers the HBM capacity requirement for long-context generation.
+However, this reduction in volume comes at the cost of a fragmented access pattern: under the standard interleaved mapping scheme, the controller suffers from severe row-buffer thrashing as it attempts to switch between different memory regions across layers.
+This ``context-switching'' tax creates severe Page Miss penalties, collapsing the effective HBM bandwidth to a worst-case performance of only 55.8\%.
+To reclaim this lost throughput in the \textit{Sparse + Token} setting, we implemented a token-level memory mapping scheme that restores spatial locality by pinning $KV$ entries to specific ports, ensuring $KV$ accesses for each token are served through long, contiguous burst reads.
+While this mapping introduces minor inter-channel contention during concurrent reads, it successfully lifts the peak performance back to 360.2 GB/s. \revC{ Finally, we introduce our $KV$ invariance buffer in the \textit{SkipOPU} case, which proactively caches reused entries in on-chip URAM during the attention phase of previous layers.
+By serving repeated values directly from high-speed URAM, we reduce not only redundant HBM reads but also the penalties associated with cross-layer channel interference.
+Even though the buffer cannot eliminate cross-layer $KV$ reads in the case of non-consecutive self-attention (which limits raw physical HBM utilization to $83.1\%$), the synergy between the on-chip buffer and the HBM interface enables an aggregate effective bandwidth of 467.8 GB/s.
+This result highlights that \emph{SkipOPU} achieves near-saturation of the HBM bandwidth while further amplifying effective memory throughput through hierarchical reuse with the introduction of the $KV$ invariance buffer. }